LennaHammer/English/EVP/Notes/wordnotes.md

 ### verb 动词

-- open the window
-  - close the door
-- clean the windows

-- give sb sth/give sth to sb ★
+- be ★
-  - send [+mail]
-- see
-  - show (=make seen)
-  - visit
-- say
-  - speak
+  - there be
-  - talk
+- go ★
-  - tell
+  - go to school
-  - ask
+  - walk, run
   - leave
   - stay
+- give ★
+  - give sb sth/give sth to sb
+  - send [+mail]
+- put
+- get
+  - receive
+  - buy
+  - arrive
+- let
-- make ★ (=produce)
+- make ★
+  - (=produce)
 - ​have ★
   - need ★ (=must have)
-  - want [+ to do]
+- want (sb) to do
   - would like (=want)
+- say +that
+  - tell
+  - ask
+  - speak
+  - talk
-- get
+- see
-  - receive
+  - show (=make seen)
-  - buy
+  - visit
 - stop [+doing]
+- finish
 - think
 - know
   - understand